grafanalf/coredns-redis/README.md

 - `read_timeout` maximum time to wait for the redis backend to respond (in ms, optional)
 - `ttl` default ttl for dns records which have no ttl set (in seconds, default 3600)
 - `prefix` a prefix added to all redis keys
-- `suffix` a suffix added to all redis keys

 ### example